krzko/setup-telemetry/README.md

 ### Inputs

 - `github-token`: A token that can be used with the GitHub API.
 Default is `${{ github.token }}`.
+- `observability-backend-url`: Base URL to the observability backend, to create a trace link.

 ### Outputs